0wntech/ownfiles/README.md

 Since the operations are all asynchronous it can come to complications between the tests (we're working on that), so to test singularly run:
 `node_modules/mocha/bin/mocha name_of_test.test.js`

-### Authenticating
+### Authentication

-To authenticate you'll need to install the ´solid-auth-cli´ npm package as well as create a credentials file in your home directory: `~/.solid-auth-cli-config.json` with the following fields:
+To authenticate you'll need to install the `solid-auth-cli` npm package.
+Then Create a credentials file in your home directory called `~/.solid-auth-cli-config.json` with the following fields:

 ```javascript
 {